 The Problem: Complex or cluttered designs can be difficult to read and understand, especially from a distance.
 If customers can’t quickly grasp your message, they might just walk away.

 Real-Life Example: In 2015, J.C.
-Penney launched a series of in-store promotional banners with intricate designs and a mix of various fonts and colors.
+Penney launched a series of in-store promotional banners with intricate designs and a mix of various fonts and colours.
 The banners were meant to communicate multiple offers and discounts at once, but the result was a cluttered and confusing visual that customers struggled to decipher.
 The overly complex designs led to frustration rather than engagement, causing the campaign to underperform and prompting a quick redesign.

 How to Avoid: Simplicity is key.
 At shomi!, we design banners and lightboxes with clear, concise messaging that captures attention and communicates effectively.
 By focusing on the essentials, we ensure that your displays are not only eye-catching but also easy to understand, making a lasting impact on your audience.